Dannyxie/Note/Note of CSS The Definitive Guide.md

 - In the case where all three properties are set to something other than `auto` --  or, in CSS terminology, when these formatting properties have been `overconstrained`-- the `margin-right` is always forced to be `auto`.
 - `margin-right` is forced to be `auto` only for **left-to-right** languages such as English.
 In **right-to-left** languages, everything is reversed, so `margin-left` is forced to be `auto`, not `margin-right`.
 - If both margins are set explicitly, and `width` is set to `auto`, then the value of `width` will be set to whatever value is needed to reach the required total(which si the content width of the parent element).
+- If both margins are set to auto, then they are set to equal lengths.
 - Setting both margins to equal lengths is the correct way to center elements, as opposed to using `text-align`. ( text-align applies only to the inline content of a block-level element)
 - Set one of the margins and the width to `auto`, the margin set to `auto` is reduced to zero.
 - When all three properties are set to `auto`, both margins are set to zero, and the width is made as wide as possible.